 Students in the 7th and 8th grade have an opportunity to participate in several individual and team sports.
 Students who participate in athletics at Sabetha Middle School are representing their school, their family, along with themselves and should conduct themselves in a manner that exhibits a positive representation of those.
 Students who participate in extra-curricular activities and athletics at Sabetha Middle School must be a student in good standing both academically and behaviorally in order to uphold the privilege of being able to participate in these activities.
 A student must have passed five subjects the previous semester in order to be eligible to participate in any activities and be a full-time student.
 A student may be temporarily or permanently suspended from school activities at any time if they exhibit negative academic or social behavior during that activity season.
-Students who are absent from school activities on that day.
+Students who are absent from school for more than a half a day due to illness will not be allowed to participate in any extra school activities on that day.